In the Steppes of Central Asia

 In the Steppes of Central Asia (В Средней Азии) is a symphonic poem (or "musical tableau") composed by Alexander Borodin in 1880, which he dedicated to Franz Liszt.

 Background

 In the Steppes of Central Asia had been intended to be presented as one of several tableaux vivants to celebrate the silver anniversary of the reign of Emperor Alexander II of Russia, who had done much to expand the Russian Empire into the Caucasus, Far East and Central Asia.
-The intended production never occurred, but the work has been a concert favorite since its first performance, on 20 April 1880 (8 April Old style) in St. Petersburg by the orchestra of the Russian Opera under the conductorship of Nikolai Rimsky-Korsakov.
+The intended production never occurred, but the work has been a concert favorite since its first performance, on 20 April 1880 (8 April Old style) in Saint Petersburg by the orchestra of the Russian Opera under the conductorship of Nikolai Rimsky-Korsakov.

 Structure

 The work depicts an interaction between Russians and Asians in the steppe lands of Central Asia.
 A caravan of Central Asians is crossing the desert under the protection of Russian troops.
 The opening theme, representing the Russians, is heard first; after it, the strains of an ornamented eastern melody on English horn, representing the Asians.
 The melodies eventually combine contrapuntally.
 Amid these two ethnic melodies Borodin inserts a "traveling" theme in pizzicato that represents the plodding hoofs of the horses and camels.
 At the end, only the Russian theme is heard.